ivandeex/Sia-Ant-Farm/README.md

 An array of strings, where each string is the api address of an external antfarm to connect to.

-**WaitForSync**
+**WaitForAsicHardforkAndSync**
-Wait with all jobs until all ants are in sync, defaults to false.
+Wait with all non-mining jobs until the ASIC hardfork block height is reached and all ants are in sync, defaults to false.
+This helps to prevent 2 known issues happening around hardfork height:

+* A renter contract is formed before hardfork, the block with the transaction is reverted, the transaction is being broadcasted after the hardfork height, but it has invalid signature.
+This issue might be fixed with upcoming utreexo changes.
+* A block with host transaction is reverted and there is an issue: `wallet has coins spent in incomplete transactions - not enough remaining coins`.
+This issue is a known wallet issue which is fixed by itself after longer time period passes in the network.
 ## Ant configuration options

 `AntConfig`s have the following options (with example values):